openstack-archive/sahara-specs/specs/kilo/edp-add-oozie-shell-action.rst

 to the shell script in order of specification.

 In the reference section below there is a simple example of a shell action workflow.
-There are three tags in the worflow that for Sahara's purposes are unique to the `Shell` action and should be handled by
+There are three tags in the workflow that for Sahara's purposes are unique to the `Shell` action and should be handled by
 Sahara:

 * **<exec>script</exec>**
   This identifies the command that should be executed by the shell action.
-  The value specified here will be the name of the script idenfied in `mains`.
+  The value specified here will be the name of the script identified in `mains`.
   Technically, this can be any command on the path but it is probably simpler if we require it to be a script.
 Based on some experimentation, there are subtleties of path evaluation that can be avoided if a script